cetic/tsquared/README.md

 The covariance matrix of the reference multivariate distribution is formed by covariance terms between each dimensions and by variance terms (square of standard deviations) on the diagonal.

+## Questions
+How T-Squared is related to T-Test?
+How T-Squared is related to Mahalanobis Distance?
+Should I use PCA with T-Squared?
+Can I apply T-Squared to any kind of process?
+What are the conditions on parameters to use T-Squared Should I clean dataset before training?
+Is there a procedure to clean the data?
+What variables cause the outlier?
+What is MYT decomposition?
+How deviation types impact T-Squared?
+Is a T-Squared monitoring sufficient?
+Or do I still need univariate monitoring?
+UCL, what does that mean in multivariate context?
+How to compute UCL?

 <!---
 ![](pictures/z-score.jpg)
 ![](pictures/equ_zscore.png)